Fast State-Augmented Learning for Wireless Resource Allocation with Dual Variable Regression

 \subsection{Parametrized Dual Problem}

-Solving~\eqref{eq:nonparam_problem} entails an infinite-dimensional search over the set of all resource allocation functions $\bbp$ for any given $\bbH$.
-This is practically infeasible, even in the case of a single network configuration.
-Therefore, we consider a family (distribution) of network configurations $\Dh$ and restrict the search space to \emph{parametrized} resource allocation functions $\bbp_{\bbtheta}(\bbH; \bbtheta)$ indexed by a finite-dimensional set of parameters $\bbtheta \in \bbTheta$, and consider a family (distribution) of network configurations $\Dh$.
+Solving~\eqref{eq:nonparam_problem} entails an infinite-dimensional search over all resource allocation functions $\bbp$ for every $\bbH$, which is practically infeasible.
+We therefore restrict our search to \emph{parametrized} resource allocation functions $\bbp_{\bbtheta}(\bbH; \bbtheta)$ indexed by a finite-dimensional set of parameters $\bbtheta \in \bbTheta$, and consider a family (distribution) of network configurations $\Dh$.
 This yields the parametrized resource allocation problem,